-The toxicity of Btk has been researched in laboratory studies with animals and by monitoring people for more than 25 years.
-Btk is low in toxicity for humans and other mammals.
+Laboratory studies using animals and studies monitoring people have examined the toxicity of Btk for more than 25 years.
+Btk has low toxicity in humans and other mammals.
 People working in occupational settings, and people directly exposed to Btk, for long periods of time have a greater chance of reporting health effects.
 In occupational settings, people directly exposed for long periods of time have had mild skin irritation or short term breathing problems.

 Reports of harmful effects from Btk or applications of Btk-containing products include:

 - A corneal ulcer developed after a farmer splashed Btk into his eye.
 This healed after medical treatment.

 - Rabbits given droplets of various strains of Bt in their eyes experienced temporary eye irritation.

 - Participants in a community survey done before and after an application of a Btk-based formulation reported increases in the following symptoms after the spray: sleep problems; irritated throat; stomach discomfort; itchy nose; dizziness; diarrhea; gas discomfort; extra heartbeats; and difficulty concentrating.